Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx23-htlc-offerer-exercise.md

 - `htlc_amount`: The amount in the HTLC output (needed for signature generation).
 - `remote_htlc_signature`: Our counterparty's signature (pre-signed when the HTLC was created).

 Go ahead and try implementing the function below!
-To successfully complete this exercise, you'll need to generate your (local) HTLC signture and then add the following witness to the transaction.
+To successfully complete this exercise, you'll need to generate your (local) HTLC signature and then add the following witness to the transaction.
 ```
 0 <remotehtlcsig> <localhtlcsig> <> htlc_script
 ```
 ```rust
 pub fn finalize_htlc_timeout(
     keys_manager: ChannelKeyManager,